Atlas-OS/Atlas/docs/architecture.md

 **The one rule that keeps the build simple:** everything under `playbook/` ships in the `.apbx`, and nothing outside it does.
-The repository tree *is* the shipped payload — there is no build-time repo-to-archive mapping. `tools/build/Test-Apbx.ps1` enforces the archive root layout.
+The repository tree *is* the shipped payload — there is no build-time repo-to-archive mapping. `tools/build/Test-Apbx.ps1` enforces exact source/archive file-path parity as well as the archive root layout.

 ## The AME Wizard boundary